advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 - Filter sales reports based on medicine or date.
 - Receive notifications when a medicine is out of stock.
 - Chat with a doctor.
+- View total sales reports based on a chosen month.
 - View the amount in my wallet.

 </details>